 “But wait, there's more!”
 In Australia, if you move out of your home and let it to tenants, you can start claiming your mortgage interest,* council rates, and other related expenses against your taxable income, even if the outgoing expenses exceed the incoming rent (“negative gearing”).
 You can't do that with an owner-occupied property, even if the expenses exceed the rental value — as they often do.

-“But,” you ask, “won't I start paying land tax and rental management fees?”
-Probably; but that's all income-tax-deductible too — unlike stamp duty, conveyancing fees, and commission on the sale of a principal residence.
+If you let out your home, will you start paying land tax and rental management fees?
+Probably; but that's all income-tax-deductible too — unlike stamp duty, conveyancing fees, and commissions, if these are incurred on selling or buying your principal residence.

-“But,” you ask further, “if I live away from my property for long enough, won't I have to pay capital gains tax?”
+If you live away from your property for long enough, will you have to pay capital gains tax on any eventual sale?
 Only if you actually make a capital gain!
-No such safeguard applies to stamp duty, conveyancing fees or agents' commissions.
+No such safeguard applies to stamp duty, conveyancing fees, or agents' commissions.